 - Gould Lake and Little Cataraqui Creek Conservation Areas

 - Sharbot Lake and Silver Lake Provincial Parks

 *Please note that the Ontario Parks day pass found in each backpack is valid at any provincial park.
 Some parks have seasonal hours of operation.

 A combined pass allows access to both the Pump House Steam Museum and the MacLachlan Woodworking Museum for a group of 2 adults and 3 children.
 These museums are open seasonally, so please visit their websites for hours of operation.

-Two passes are available for museums in Ottawa.
+Three passes are available for museums in Ottawa.
 A single pass for the Canadian Museum of Nature will admit a family group of five (maximum of 3 adults per group).
 A single pass for the National Gallery of Canada will admit a family group of two adults and three youth (children under 12 are always free).
+A single pass to the Ingenium will admit a family group of two adults and four children to the Canada Agriculture and Food Museum, Canada Aviation and Space Museum, and the Canada Science and Technology Museum.
 Please visit their websites for hours of operation.